 First-, Second-, and Third-Year Reappointment Review

 The basis of the first-, second-, and third-year reappointment review is the annual review.
 The annual review of first, second, and third year tenure-track faculty members is used by the: (a) Personnel Affairs Committee (PAC) to write the annual review PAC recommendation, (b) unit review committee to write the unit review committee reappointment recommendation, and (c) unit administrator to write the annual and reappointment reviews.
-The unit review committee votes on first, second, and third year reappointment reviews.
+The unit review committee votes on first, second, and third-year reappointment reviews.
 College review committee and dean recommendations are only required if the unit review committee and/or unit administrator confer a negative reappointment recommendation.
-If the dean makes a negative decision, the faculty member may request review by the provost in accordance with the grievance policy.
-A negative decision by the provost is final.
-The outcome of a first-, second-, and third- year reappointment review is either an affirmative or negative reappointment.
+If the dean makes a negative decision, the decision is automatically forwarded to the provost.
+The faculty member may enact the due process procedures stated in IV.F.1.a.
+The outcome of a first-, second-, and third-year reappointment review is either an affirmative or negative reappointment.

 Midterm Reappointment Review